Regional Partnerships

 In February 2022 we began to work with Collaborate CIC to develop this framework looking at the ‘indicators’ of a healthier system that could sit around these partnerships.

 Taking advantage of our place-based approach and recognising the opportunity to support a more systems-focussed intervention, each area was supported through a series of collaborative workshops with stakeholders from both community focussed and academic institutions.
 These workshops looked at the learning coming out of the individual Ideas Fund projects and began developing local partnership proposals that would explore opportunities for sustainable change, whilst also generating significant learning for others in this space.
-Collaborate authored two blogs about this work, which can be found here and here.
+Collaborate authored a series of blogs about this work, which can be found here.

-These three regional partnerships focus on supporting and embedding more equitable practice between the local community-based and academic institutions and are taking an approach that has been co-designed by stakeholders in the region.
+These four regional partnerships, supported with funding from The Ideas Fund, focus on developing and embedding more equitable practice between the local community-based and academic institutions and are taking an approach that has been co-designed by stakeholders in the region.
 More information on each area’s approach can be found below:

 Hull

 The work in Hull is being delivered as a partnership between Timebank Hull and East Riding and the University of Hull.
-It is looking to build on plans for a Participatory Engagement Hub at the University, and a showcase event of The Ideas Fund projects in the city.
+The online and in person community of practice is forging close bonds between community organisations and with the University, and has showcased the work of The Ideas Fund projects in the city.
 This activity will continue to shift and challenge traditional hierarchies around research, build a culture of knowledge exchange, and connect partners with existing initiatives and wider stakeholders.
-They are currently hosting facilitated workshops to explore ethics processes within Knowledge Exchange at the University.
+They have also hosted facilitated workshops to explore ethics processes within Knowledge Exchange at the University.

 Highlands & Islands

-The work in the Highlands & Islands focuses on strengthening networks across the region, and developing peer leadership between community, researcher and decision makers through communities of practice.
+In the Highlands & Islands, Science Ceilidh have led the process of establishing Community Knowledge Matters strengthening networks across the region, and developing peer leadership between community, researcher and decision makers through communities of practice.
 It is intended that this work will seek to level the power imbalance and build co-produced capacity for a relational approach, with training, policy engagement and resource development being undertaken, all guided by co-priority setting work with community groups that continues to prioritise those who have been marginalised.
-The first working group includes members from the University of the Highlands and Islands, Youthlink Scotland, Third Sector Research Forum, Scottish Community Development Centre, Public Health Scotland, Scottish Policy and Research Exchange and the Scottish Public Engagement Network.
+The first working group included members from the University of the Highlands and Islands, Youthlink Scotland, Third Sector Research Forum, Scottish Community Development Centre, Public Health Scotland, Scottish Policy and Research Exchange and the Scottish Public Engagement Network.
 It is facilitated by Science Ceilidh.

 Northern Ireland

-Finally, the project in Northern Ireland consists of a partnership between North West Community Network, Developing Health Communities and Ulster University, that looks to strengthen already existing relationships between community organisations and the University in order to develop an environment where equitable partnerships will thrive.
-The proposal looks to broaden engagement, and increase participation from community groups and researchers who are new to this type of partnership working, whilst also exploring and adapting the processes within Ulster University to enable better working with communities.
-One of the main long-term outcomes from this work is intended to take the form of a collaborative community/researcher forum.
+The project in Northern Ireland consists of a partnership between North West Community Network, Developing Health Communities and Ulster University, that looks to strengthen already existing relationships between community organisations and the University in order to develop an environment where equitable partnerships will thrive.
+Their work looks to broaden engagement, and increase participation from community groups and researchers who are new to this type of partnership working, whilst also exploring and adapting the processes within Ulster University to enable better working with communities.
+Together the partners have established the Community Research Collective to further deepen their partnership.
+Take a look at this blog on the Pivotal Platform to read Roisin McLaughlin from North West Community Network's reflections on working with The Ideas Fund.